 Shinji screamed long and loud.
 There was no-one who cared, anyhow, no-one who would demand him to shut up.
 His punishment was perfect.
 All his life he had dreaded being isolated, being totally alone, while at the same time he longed for it as a drug addict longs for the next fix.
 Now he was alone, isolated, never to touch or speak to another human again.
 He was to be left alone until he died, with not one person to address half a word to him.
 So Shinji screamed, and screamed until he was hoarse, until his vocal cords gave out and he was left coughing and gasping for air.

 "Oh, you don't get to die yet, brat.
-When your world is in ashes, when you're so alone you can't stand the sight of yourself in the mirror, when everything you've done is healed in this fucking dump of a planet, then, and only then, you'll have my permission to die."
+When your mind is in ashes, when you're so alone you can't stand the sight of yourself in the mirror that you do something for once, when everything you've done is healed in this dump of a planet, then, and only then, you'll have my permission to die."

 Those had been the last words he had heard in four days, and Shinji wondered idly if Asuka would permit him to die now, now that he had lost everything.
 Alone, broken, with no voice left to scream, the boy allowed himself to cry freely and desperately.
 Bile, tears and snot leaked from his chin, but the SDAT never stopped playing.